m4rkitsu/m4rkitsu.github.io/content/en/posts/oscp/index.md

 ---
 title: "I Passed the OSCP: Here’s What Worked for Me"
-summary: "In this post, I share a quick overview of my OSCP journey with you, from how I prepared the certification to the struggles that I've had.
+summary: "In this post, I share a quick overview of my OSCP journey with you, from how I prepared the certification to the struggles that I´ve had.
 Take a look!"
 categories: ["Post","Blog",]
 tags: ["certification experience"]
 #externalUrl: ""